 a column with eggs, mud

-And the sunlight also provides energy, and so we find in this column bacteria of various kinds, and also colorings.
+The sunlight provides energy as well, and therefore we can find various kinds of microorganisms in this column, some of them are even colored.
 Some pass away, others come, and every day the column looks different.

 Winogradsky-column in Europe

 Winogradsky columns are small ecosystems with different ecological niches.
-Glass containers are filled with pond mud, and due to the different oxygen and nutrient supply at the top and bottom and an exposed an unexposed side, specific microbial microhabitats result, which are characterized by different evolving colours.
-The wavelength of available light also influences the community.
-With the help of prisms, zonings can be achieved, which the visitor can visualize by pressing a white-light-button.
+Due to the different oxygen and nutrient supply at the top and bottom and light-exposed an -unexposed sides, specific microbial microhabitats are the result.
+The wavelength of available light also influences the communities and microorganisms with different colors appear.
+With the help of prisms, zonings can be achieved.
+The visitor can visualize this by pressing a white-light-button.

 Institute of Microbiology (Insam)

-The Winogradsky window is based on the Winogradsky column.
-The transparent double glass window was filled with mud and water from the Inn and the pond of the Technology Campus of the University of Innsbruck.
-Newpaper, eggs, gypsum, chalk, sodium hydrogen carbonate and paper-clips were added in order to supply the microbial community with nutrients.
+The concept of the Winogradsky-wall is based on the Winogradsky column.
+The Winogradsky-wall basically consists of a transparent double-glazed window filled with mud and water from the Inn and the pond of the Technology Campus of the University of Innsbruck.
+Newspaper, eggs, gypsum, chalk, sodium hydrogen carbonate and paperclips were added in order to supply the microbial community in the mud with nutrients.

-This form makes it possible on the one hand to photograph the processes with a minimum of mirroring and on the other hand to present a study of use beyond the scientific experiment.
-The Winogradsky window with its aesthetic qualities can, for example, be used as a responsive, constantly changing facade-element in architecture.
-The exposure to light produces various photosynthetically active organisms that appear in different colors.
+The shape of a flat wall on the one hand makes it possible to photograph the processes with a minimum of mirroring and presents on the other hand a study beyond its scientific context.
+The Winogradsky-wall with its aesthetic qualities can be used as a responsive, constantly changing facade-element in architecture.
+The exposure to light leads to an increase of various photosynthetically active organisms which appears in a change of color-patterns.

-170 days long, the Winogradsky window was photographed once a day to visualize the temporal change in a time-lapse video.
+The Winogradsky-wall was photographed once a day for 170 days to visualize the periodic change in a time-lapse video.